 If you still need training on how to buy your first cryptocurrencies, you can find many great tutorials and videos online using the Google and YouTube search engines.

-Once you have acquired some bitcoin, litecoin, or ethereum from an exchange like Coinbase, you can hold it for trading on their primary site or jump over to their Coinbase PRO trading platform.
+Once you have acquired some bitcoin, ethereum or coin of choice from an exchange like Coinbase, you can hold it for trading on their primary site or jump over to their Coinbase PRO trading platform.

 Coinbase depth chart

 Coinbase Pro features more professional level charts, including the order book/history of orders, candlestick charts, and depth charts.